EricTMN/YTControlsMC/README.md

 # SOURCE CODE
 You will need to install Python 3.9 or above
-You will also need to install these libraries python -m pip install mcron python -m pip install requests
+You will also need to install these libraries:

+python -m pip install mcron
+python -m pip install requests